JosephDuffy/Partial/README.md

 and then run `pod install`.

+# Documentation

+Partial is fully documented, with [documentation available online](https://josephduffy.github.io/Partial/).
+The online documentation is generated from the source code with every release, so it is up-to-date with the latest release, but may be different to the code in `master`.

 # Usage

 Partial has a `KeyPath`-based API so is fully type-safe.
 Reading and writing of values is possible via subscripting, although functions are also provided.